Soft Constraints on KMOC Formalism: Introduction

 where $\{(Q_{1}, p_{1}),\, \cdots,\, (Q_{i}, p_{i})\, \}$ is the collection of the charges and momenta of scattering particles, and $n^{\mu}\, =\, (1, \hat{n})$.
 Although the exact expressions for sub-leading and higher order log soft factors in eqn.(\ref{one}) are more complicated, they are all functions of asymptotic data, namely charges and momenta of scattering particles.

-From the perspective of scattering dynamics, these theorems are rather non-trivial as they are non perturbative in the coupling.
-If we consider a class of scattering processes which can be analysed perturbatively (such as large impact parameter scattering so that $N_{in} = N_{out} = N$) then every outgoing momenta admits a perturbative expansion, \footnote{We note that from the classical perspective, this expansion is convergent as final momenta are well defined.}
+From the perspective of scattering dynamics, these theorems are rather non-trivial as they are non perturbative in the coupling.\footnote{In an interesting recent work \cite{Freidel:2021qpz}, an attempt has been made to analyse the infinite set of constraints on the gravitational dynamics from asymptotic symmetries which are in turn related to classical soft theorems.} If we consider a class of scattering processes which can be analysed perturbatively (such as large impact parameter scattering so that $N_{in} = N_{out} = N$) then every outgoing momentum $p_{i\, +}^{\mu}$, admits a perturbative expansion in terms of the incoming momentum $ p_{i\, -}^{\mu} $, and the impulse acquired by the particles at every order in a perturbative expansion \footnote{We note that from the classical perspective, this expansion is convergent as final momenta are well defined.}

-where $g$ is the coupling\footnote{We have use $g$ instead of $e$, the charge of the electron in order to avoid confusion with the exponential function.} and $(\triangle p^{(L)})^{\mu}$ is the linear impulse evaluated at $L$-th order in the perturbation theory ($L=0$ being the leading order (LO) impulse).
+Here $g$ is the coupling\footnote{We have use $g$ instead of $e$, the charge of the electron in order to avoid confusion with the exponential function.} and $(\triangle p^{(L)})^{\mu}$ is the linear impulse evaluated at $L$-th order in the perturbation theory ($L=0$ being the leading order (LO) impulse).
 We thus see when expanded in the coupling, the Weinberg soft photon factor has a rather intricate structure

 where the sum $\sum_{L_{1},\, \cdots,\, L_{i+1}=0\, \vert\, (L_{1} + L_{i+1}) + (i+1)\, = n}^{n +1 - i}$ is over products of impulses at $L_{1},\, \cdots,\, L_{i+1}$ orders in the coupling respectively.
 In the above equation we have defined a tensor